 Please go here to read our refund policy, privacy policy, terms and conditions, and more.
 We welcome all feedback and questions.

-We bow our hearts, bend our knees, and tune our ears to the beauty in your journey, to the longings in your heart, and to the mercy that holds us all.
+We bow our hearts, bend our knees, and tune our ears to the beauty in your journey, to the longings in your heart, and to the mercy that holds us.
 As many have said, “the work of one is the work of all.”
-Your care to ease your suffering eases the suffering of all of us.
+Your desire to ease your suffering eases the suffering of all of us.
 For that, we thank you.

 With warmth and sincerity, Karly and the Growing Humankindness team